Thomasin McKenzie

 A still from 'Consent: The Louise Nicholas Story'

-Thomasin's mother was surprised by her daughter's sudden change of heart but supported her.
-She showed her the film "Winter's Bone" starring Jennifer Lawrence, noting that Thomasin's acting style had much in common with Lawrence's.
+Thomasin's mother was surprised by her daughter's sudden change of heart but was supportive.
+She showed her "Winter's Bone" starring Jennifer Lawrence, pointing out that Thomasin's natural acting style reminded her of Lawrence.

-In 2014, Thomasin had a small role in "The Hobbit: The Battle of the Five Armies," filmed in New Zealand.
-Unfortunately, much of her footage was cut during post-production due to time constraints.
+In 2014, Thomasin landed a small role in "The Hobbit: The Battle of the Five Armies," which filmed in New Zealand.
+Unfortunately, most of her scenes ended up on the cutting room floor due to time constraints.

-In 2015, she appeared in the New Zealand TV series "Shortland Street," which focuses on the lives of patients and doctors in a New Zealand hospital.
-Thomasin was featured in 28 episodes.
+In 2015, she joined the cast of New Zealand's long-running medical drama "Shortland Street," appearing in 28 episodes.
 She also participated in another short film, this time an Australian one, called "The Boyfriend Game" (2015).

 Thomasin in the TV series 'Shortland Street'